PlaidCloud/website/content/en/docs/tasks/job/fine-parallel-processing-work-queue.md

 ---
 title: Fine Parallel Processing Using a Work Queue
 content_type: task
-min-kubernetes-server-version: v1.8
+min-PlaidCloud-server-version: v1.8
 weight: 30
 ---

 <!-- overview -->

-In this example, we will run a Kubernetes Job with multiple parallel worker processes in a given pod.
+In this example, we will run a PlaidCloud Job with multiple parallel worker processes in a given pod.

 In this example, as each pod is created, it picks up one unit of work